richrarobi/mangolink/README.md

 On Raspi system a.local I have mreply_a.go running (from startup).
 So...
 I run a web browser on another system, call up the picamera page on a.local.
 Then using the Gui, mreqgui.go on the second system (or anywhere else!), I can move the pantilt hat down, up, left, right and to centre.
-See the picture...
+See the picture... p.s I have added a new version of the gui with 2 tabs (controlling 2 different pi pantilt heads)

 Two examples that work together:- mreply_a.go and mreq.go. mreq line 90 ... calls mreply on system a,